 Minimally invasive alternatives

 In the event that your arthritic pain persists despite conservative treatment, surgery may be recommended.
-It is reasonable to do your research to find the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute, offering effective procedures with a shorter convalescent period and reduced risk when compared with traditional open spine surgery of all types.
+It is reasonable to do your research to find the least invasive and most effective surgical treatment possible.
+Please investigate the minimally invasive procedures performed at Laser Spine Institute.
+Our outpatient procedures have shorter recovery periods and fewer risks than traditional open spine surgery of all types.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.